 Texas New Home Construction and Realtor Rebates

-Purchasing a New Construction Home or Rebate Homes in TX
+Purchasing a New Construction Home in Texas

 Are Rebates Legal?